 Elizabeth Holtzman handles government relations at the federal, state and local levels.
 She also focuses on litigation.

 Liz joined Herrick after more than 22 years in government, including 20 as an elected official.
-During her four terms as a U.S. Congresswoman, she captured national attention for her role on the House Judiciary Committee where she voted to impeach President Richard Nixon, and questioned President Ford about the Nixon pardon; chaired the Immigration and Refugees Subcommittee (where she co-authored with Senator Ted Kennedy the Refugee Act of 1980); co-founded the Congressional Caucus for Women’s Issues; and wrote many laws, including extending the deadline for ratifying the Equal Rights Amendment and the Rape Privacy Act.
+During her four terms as a U.S. Congresswoman, she captured national attention for her role on the House Judiciary Committee where she voted to impeach President Richard Nixon, and questioned President Ford about the Nixon pardon; chaired the Immigration and Refugees Subcommittee (where she co-authored with Senator Ted Kennedy the Refugee Act of 1980); co-founded and was elected and re-elected as the first Democratic Co-Chair of the Congressional Caucus for Women’s Issues; and wrote many laws, including extending the deadline for ratifying the Equal Rights Amendment and the Rape Privacy Act.
 She was the first member of Congress to expose the U.S. government’s inaction on Nazi war criminals living in America and spearheaded the effort to bring them to justice.
 When elected, she was the youngest woman to be elected to Congress, a record she held for 42 years.

 Liz was also the first and only woman to be elected Comptroller of New York City.
 In that position she managed $50 billion in the city's five pension funds and issued more than $20 billion in city bonds.
-Years later, former Mayor Bloomberg signed into law a bill that Liz proposed as Comptroller that held gun manufacturers liable for injuries caused by illegal guns.
+Years later, Mayor Bloomberg signed into law a bill that Liz had proposed as Comptroller holding gun manufacturers liable for injuries caused by illegal guns.

 Previously, Liz was appointed by President Bill Clinton to the Nazi and Japanese Imperial War Criminal Records Interagency Working Group, which oversaw the declassification of more than eight million pages of secret Nazi war crimes files held by the U.S. government.

 Liz has written several books and many articles.
-She regularly appears as a commentator on television and has been featured in several movies, including Charles Ferguson’s “Watergate,” Robert Redford’s documentary “All the President's Men Revisited,” and the Academy Award-winning documentaries, “Hôtel Terminus” about Gestapo Chief Klaus Barbie and “Women - for America, for the World,” about nuclear disarmament.
-She has also received many honors and four honorary degrees for her significant contributions to American politics.
+She regularly appears as a commentator on television and has been featured in several movies, including Charles Ferguson’s “Watergate,” Robert Redford’s documentary “All the President's Men Revisited” and the Academy Award-winning documentaries, “Hôtel Terminus” about Gestapo Chief Klaus Barbie and “Women - for America, for the World,” about nuclear disarmament.
+She has also received many honors and four honorary degrees, including from Smith College, for her significant contributions to American politics.